-I, Jason Landram, do hereby irrevocably consent and authorize Heritage College Library to file the attached Special Project entitled, Increasing Mathematical Test Scores in Sixth Grade Students with a Student and Parent Selected Goal, and make such paper available for the use, circulation and/or reproduction by the Library.
+I, Jason Landram, do hereby irrevocably consent and authorize Heritage College in Sixth Grade Students with a Student and Parent Selected Goal, and make such paper available for the use, circulation and/or reproduction by the Library.
 The paper may be used at Heritage College Library and all site locations.